Building: Davis House

 Dr Roig's research is focused on understanding the mechanisms underlying the consolidation of motor memories.
 The specific aim of his research program is to gain insight into the brain memory processes taking place after motor practice and that are indispensable for the acquisition of new motor skills.
 The basic idea is to look beyond physical therapy interventions and study the formation of motor memories once the clinical treatment has ended.
 For example, he is interested in studying interactions between different memory systems and how motor memories can be either enhanced or disrupted when different memory processes interact after motor practice.
 He has explored the use of both behavioral and electrophysiological interventions to study these interactions.
 For example, his most recent research projects have investigated the use of acute aerobic exercise to improve motor memory consolidation.
 This knowledge might be used to optimize procedural learning programs in the elderly and, above all, in people with mobility impairments caused by neurological lesions or diseases.
 In addition to this main research theme, Dr. Roig is interested in the use of evidence-based practice and, in particular, systematic reviews and meta-analysis to investigate the effectiveness of different therapeutic modalities commonly used in physical therapy.

-Roig M, Ritterband-Rosembaum A, Lundbye-Jensen J, Nielsen JB.
+Roig M, Ritterband-Rosembaum A, Lundbye-Jensen J and Nielsen JB.
+(2014).
 Aging increases the susceptibility to motor memory interference and reduces off-line gains in motor skill learning.
-Neurobiology of Aging.
-In press.
+Neurobiology of Aging, 35:1892-1900.

-Roig M, Nordbrandt S, Geertsen SS, Nielsen JB.
+Roig M, Nordbrandt S, Geertsen SS and Nielsen JB.
+(2013).
 The effects of cardiovascular exercise on human memory: a review with meta-analysis.
-Neuroscience Biobehavioral Reviews.
-2013:1645-1666.
+Neuroscience and Biobehavioral Reviews, 37:1645-1666.

-Roig M, Skriver K, Lundbye-Jensen J, Kiens B, Nielsen JB.
+Roig M, Skriver K, Lundbye-Jensen J, Kiens B and Nielsen JB.
+(2012).
 A single bout of exercise improves motor memory.
-PLoS ONE.
-2012.
-7-9.
+PLoS ONE, 7-9.